 A History of Aldwick

 In 1397 Aldwick Manor is described as containing 152 acres of arable land and 158 acres of pasture, not including the site of the Manor house, the courts were held there every three weeks.
-Forty five acres of land known as 'Malemayns'and belonging to Nicholas de Malemayns in 1292, had disappeared into the sea, last recorded in 1556, a portion remains today at the foot of Dark Lane.
+Forty five acres of land known as 'Malemayns'and belonging to Nicholas de Malemayns in 1292, had disappeared into the sea.
+Last recorded in 1556, a portion remains today at the foot of Dark Lane.
 The Manor passed through the generations mainly father to son, from the family of John Dingley to Richard, from Richard to John who sold to John Comber. then to his niece and her son.
 Sir Thomas Miller passed it to his son and ultimately to his son again who sold out to Sir Richard Hotham in 1789.
 Aldwick farm was separated from the Manor on the settlement of Hotham's estate and bought by William Brereton, relative of the late Lord of the Manor.
-The Manor, thus deprived of its principle valuepassed through various ownerships and was bought in 1835 by John Ballett Fletcher and was passed to his son William Holland Ballett Fletcher in 1899 when he became the new Lord of the Manor.
-By this time Aldwick village contained some fine houses and some cottages in Fish Laneand Aldwick Street, even by 1886 there was a scattered but tranquil community of approximately 95 families throughout the hamlets of Nyetimber, Willowhale, Rose Green and Craigweil which also came under the Parish of Pagham.
+The Manor, thus deprived of its principal value, passed through various owners and was bought in 1835 by John Ballett Fletcher and was passed to his son William Holland Ballett Fletcher in 1899 when he became the new Lord of the Manor.
+By this time Aldwick village contained some fine houses and some cottages in Fish Lane and Aldwick Street.
+By 1886 there was a scattered but tranquil community of approximately 95 families throughout the hamlets of Nyetimber, Willowhale, Rose Green and Craigweil which also came under the Parish of Pagham.
 There was an iron chapel of ease, an Inn, a Grocer, a Coastguard Station, the beginnings of a postal service and by 1896 a small school.
 The 1900's brought change.
-The spotlight was on the village in 1929 when King George V convalesced at Craigweil House from February until May, the outbreak of war with its coastal barriers and defences in 1939 and the laying of an air strip to aid the D.day landings in 1944 and later, the intensive building that covered most of the farm lands for housing.
+The spotlight was on the village in 1929 when King George V convalesced at Craigweil House from February until May.
+The outbreak of war saw the erection of coastal barriers and defences in 1939 and the laying of an air strip to aid the D.day landings in 1944.
+Later, intensive building covered most of the farm lands for housing.
 Aldwick became a parochial parish in its own right in 1935.